AI CODE REVIEW

 Pricing:

 Free (50 chat interactions), Pro ($19/month with higher limits as mentioned at Spotsaas).
-As you know amazon Amazon-related services have complex pricing; check the website for proper understanding.
+As you know Amazon-related services have complex pricing; check the website for proper understanding.

 Tip to use: